-Based on a review of this certificate of need application and publicly available information, the applicant adequately demonstrates that it has provided quality care during the 18 months
+Based on a review of the certificate of need application and publicly available data, the applicant adequately demonstrates that it has provided quality care during the 18 months immediately preceding the submittal of the application through the date of the decision.
+The application is conforming to this criterion.